How To Use A Nuwave Pro and Pro Plus Infrared Oven?

-Step 7 – Clean the oven
+7. Clean the oven

-You must always clean the oven after you are done with cooking.
+You must always clean the oven after you are done cooking.
 Make sure you unplug the halogen device from the main before you start cleaning.

 You can wash the various components in the dishwasher apart from the power head, which can be damaged if placed in the dishwasher.

 Carefully wipe the exterior of the dishwasher using a sponge or damp piece of cloth.
-Make sure to avoid using abrasive cleaners when cleaning the plastic and metal surfaces.
+Make sure to avoid using abrasive cleaners when cleaning plastic and metal surfaces.

 Liquids should not get into the upper part of the appliance lid during cleaning because it could result in a short circuit and a fire.
 If you notice any liquid, then have a qualified electrician check it out before you use it.